BryanWilhite/Blog/2019-06/studio-status-report.md

 ### the wonderful return of Daz3D to regular studio work

 Month 5 saw the return of [Daz3D](https://www.daz3d.com/) to my studio work.
 The manga-publication production pipeline is revived which is almost the whole point of my existence.
-Using my kintespace account on InstaGram, I reminded myself that I have touched Daz since 2003!
+Using my kintespace account on InstaGram, I reminded myself that I have not touched Daz since 2003!
 Here are some points:

 - My developer-honed journal-writing skills really help here (not my thing that much in 2003)
 - Daz technology has improved: [DForm](http://docs.daz3d.com/doku.php/artzone/pub/software/dform/start) and [Puppeteer](http://docs.daz3d.com/doku.php/artzone/pub/software/puppeteer/start) did not exist in 2003